ceph/ceph-cm-ansible/roles/testnode/README.rst

     git_mirror_host: git.ceph.com

+The host to find package-signing keys on:

+    key_host: download.ceph.com

 This host is used by teuthology to download ceph packages and will be given higher priority on apt systems::

     gitbuilder_host: gitbuilder.ceph.com